elixirbeats/abletoolz/README.md

 - Create a sample database of all your sample folders, which can then be used to automatically fix any broken samples in your ableton sets.
 - Set all your Master/Cue outputs to a specific output, so if you buy a new audio interface you can fix all your master outs to point to 7/8 in one go.
 - Validate all plugins in a set are installed.
-- Analyze plugin state with plugin-specific parsers, and fix what they understand (Serato Sample's missing sample paths, for a start).
+- Analyze plugin state with plugin-specific parsers, and fix what they understand — the samples Serato Sample and xfadelooper point at, and the kits Maschine 2 can no longer find.
 - Fold/Unfold all tracks, and/or set track height and widths.
 - Prepend the set version name to the beginning of the file.
 - Append the number of bars of the track, and the bpm to the end of the file.